Chair, Roundtable for Ethnic Minority Concerns (REMCo), North Carolina Library Association

 REMCo is a roundtable that strives to serve and give voice to underrepresented ethnic minority groups.
 As the current chair and past vice-chair and co-director, I have helped to organize, moderate, and host a variety of programs for librarians and community members.
 Below are some of the programs REMCo has offered:

-Vice-President/President-Elect, North Carolina Curriculum Materials Center Association
+President, North Carolina Curriculum Materials Center Association

 The NC Curriculum Materials Center Association is a state organization that brings together librarians working in CMC’s across North Carolina.
 There are currently 26 CMCs offering resources and support to teacher education programs and public schools in North Carolina.
 As current vice-president and former secretary, I help to plan and provide programming for our fall and spring meetings.
 In these meetings we present on and discuss a variety of topics including education trends, NC legislation, textbooks, open education resources, emerging k-12 technologies, instructional strategies, research projects, and more.